 With a calmer morning, this has become a daily practice and one benefit I take into account to motivate me to rise early.

 Anxiety is about the most annoying of all human emotions to me.
 It is basically a fathom in your mind that exists to torment you with anxious thoughts.
 These thoughts are most of the time running in the back of your mind while you try your very best to ignore them.
 I had no idea what the heck anxiety was when I was younger and thought I was an absolute freak when I would get it.

-In my younger days, I waited tables for a living when I noticed having it for the first time ever.
-Remembering when it would happen clearly.
+In my younger days, I waited tables for a living when I noticed having it for the first time.
+Remembering those times when it would happen clearly.
 I’d walk over to a table and all of a sudden, a rush of nerves would come over me followed by words that at times came out scrambled or way too fast.
 I would want to run and hide under a rock.